ajaycshan/wk-1-challenge/README.md

-# wk-1-challenge - Marketing Agency Accessibility Improvements
+# Marketing Agency Accessibility Improvements: wk-1-challenge

 ## Description
 The purpose of this project is to refactor an existing code base in order to meet a set of accessibility standards.
 Relevant client is Marketing Agency.